 The easiest way to run the full set of RAJA tests is to type:

 in the build directory after the build completes.

-testsubdirectory in the build space directory.
-RAJA tests use the Google Test framework, so you can also run tests via Google Test commands.
+so you can also run and filter tests via Google Test commands.

 To run RAJA code on NVIDIA GPUs, one typically must have a CUDA compiler

-installed on your system, in addition to a host code compiler.
+installed on the system, in addition to a host code compiler.
 You may need

 to specify both when you run CMake.
 The host compiler is specified using the

 CMAKE_CXX_COMPILER CMake variable as described earlier.
 The CUDA software

 stack and compiler are specified using the following CMake options: